 - If omitting eggs, cover rice mixture and continue to cook until rice is hot.

 - If using eggs, create four wells in the rice mixture.
 Carefully add a cracked egg into each well.
 Cover and cook until rice is hot and eggs are cooked to desired doneness.
+You may need to reduce heat to prevent rice from burning.

 - Serve warm with cucumber slices and lime wedges and garnish with sliced green onions (green parts only) and optional red pepper flakes.